TomasHubelbauer/ast-localizer/README.md

 - Observe a localized application without the need to clutter the code with resource lookup

 `npm build` or `npm run postbuild` with an existing `build` directory

+- Add a non-CRA version hosted on GitHub Pages with JS/TS source input on one side and compiled output on the other for a demo